Click on photograph to enlarge

 Captain Samuel Watts

 Watts showed his generous nature when he built a large brick building on the corner of Main and Knox Streets which he dedicated to the Town of Thomaston on November 29, 1890, for public use.
 Unfortunately, the building burned to the ground some years later in a fire that began in the stable behind the building.
-In a tribute to her late father, Mary Jane Watts had the building rebuilt in 1912 and donated it to the town once again.
-The building has a theatre on the second floor and retail and office spaces on the first floor.
+In a tribute to her late father, Mary Jane Watts had the building rebuilt in 1915 and donated it to the town once again.
+The building has a theatre and meeting room on the second floor and retail and office spaces on the first floor.

 Copyright © 1997 Thomaston Historical Society